-Unicode characters that make up the SafeTypo© alphabet are listed in the public SafeTypo github repository.
+Unicode characters that make up the SafeTypo© alphabet are listed in the public SafeTypo github repository (opens new window).

 # The group of length

-Patterns provide information about the group of length of the @unikname.
+Patterns provide information about the group of length of the @unikname ID.
 This is an information that complements the type and the script.

-Latin characters stands in the following group of lengths:
+Latin characters stands in the following groups of lengths: